David Fincher

-In television series, he served as an executive producer and director for the Netflix series House of Cards (2013–18) and Mindhunter (2017–19), winning the Primetime Emmy Award for Outstanding Directing for a Drama Series for the pilot episode of House of Cards.
-He also served as an executive producer and co-creator with Tim Miller for their work, Love, Death & Robots, garnered several Emmys including Primetime Emmy Award for Outstanding Short Form Animated Program three times.
+In television, Fincher has served as an executive producer and director for the Netflix series House of Cards (2013–2018) and Mindhunter (2017–2019), winning the Primetime Emmy Award for Outstanding Directing for a Drama Series for the pilot episode of the former.
+He also executive produced and co-created the Netflix animated series Love, Death & Robots (2019–present) which received three Primetime Emmy Awards for Outstanding Short Form Animated Program.

+Life and career

-Early life
+Early years and education

-David Andrew Leo Fincher was born on August 28, 1962, in Denver, Colorado.
+David Andrew Leo Fincher was born in Denver on August 28, 1962.
 His mother, Claire Mae (née Boettcher), was a mental health nurse from South Dakota who worked in drug addiction programs.
-His father, Howard Kelly "Jack" Fincher (December 6, 1930 – April 10, 2003), was an author from Oklahoma who worked as a reporter and bureau chief for Life magazine.
-When he was two years old, the family moved to San Anselmo, California, where filmmaker George Lucas was one of his neighbors.
-Fincher was fascinated with filmmaking from the age of eight, when he began making films with an 8mm camera.
-He has said:In his teens, Fincher moved to Ashland, Oregon, where he attended Ashland High School.
-He directed plays and designed sets and lighting after school, and was a non-union projectionist at Varsity Theatre, as well as a production assistant at the local television news station, KOBI in Medford, Oregon.
-He supported himself by working as a busboy, dishwasher and fry cook.
+His father, Howard Kelly "Jack" Fincher (1930–2003), was an author from Oklahoma who worked as a reporter and bureau chief for Life magazine.
+When Fincher was two years old, the family moved to San Anselmo, California, where he counted filmmaker George Lucas among his neighbors.
+He became fascinated with filmmaking at the age of eight and began making films on an 8mm camera.
+In a 2012 interview, he said:

+As a teenager, Fincher moved to Ashland, Oregon, where he attended Ashland High School.
+He directed plays and designed sets and lighting after school, was a non-union projectionist at Varsity Theatre, and worked as a production assistant at the KOBI news station in Medford.
+He supported himself by working as a busboy, dishwasher, and fry cook.